systemquack/csc-212-s16-code-examples/labs/Lab4/readme.md

 Use your debugger to set a breakpoint in your code and watch it execute through a few recursive calls.
 Note what is happening and then answer the following question:

-In an iterative solution, we would need to store a new string as we build it, or some- how recopy sections of the input string as the target character is removed.
+In an iterative solution, we would need to store a new string as we build it, or somehow recopy sections of the input string as the target character is removed.
 Your recursive code shouldn't explicitly have copies or extra storage.
 How does the recursive solution solve this?
 To put it another way, where does it store the string it is working on?